 PEST++, A PARAMETER ESTIMATION CODE OPTIMIZED FOR LARGE ENVIRONMENTAL MODELS - VERSION 3

-PEST++ is an object-oriented universal parameter estimation code written in C++ that expands on the algorithms included in PEST, a widely used parameter estimation code written in Fortran.
+The PEST++ software suite is object-oriented universal computer code written in C++ that expands on and extends the algorithms included in PEST, a widely used parameter estimation code written in Fortran.
 PEST++ is designed to lower the barriers of entry for users and developers while providing efficient algorithms that can accommodate large, highly parameterized problems.
-This effort has focused on: (1) implementing the most popular features of PEST in a fashion that is easy for novice or experienced modelers to use and (2) creating a software design that is easy to extend.
+This effort has focused on: (1) implementing and extending the most popular features of PEST in a fashion that is easy for novice or experienced modelers to use; and (2) creating a software design that is easy to extend.

 Information and Downloads

 Supported Computing Platforms and Source Code

-All PEST++ source code and its associated libraries, as well as the general run manager source code, have been integrated in the Microsoft Visual Studio® 2010 integrated development environment.
+All PEST++ suite source code and its associated libraries, as well as the general run manager source code, have been integrated in the Microsoft Visual Studio® 2013 integrated development environment.
 PEST++ is known to run on Windows®, Linux®, and Macintosh® operating systems.

 The PEST++ code is written entirely in C++.
 Compilation of the code has been routinely accomplished by using the Intel compilers.